What is ASSR?

 The ASSR technology is completely objective and based on statistical probability rather than subjective assessment of response waveforms.
 The most important audiological application of ASSR is to provide an estimate of the pure tone audiogram, which is used for rehabilitation purposes.

-Patient Preparation is very important.
+Patient preparation is very important.
 The electrode sites must be prepared and cleaned in order to obtain acceptably low skin impedance.
 It is recommended to have impedance values below 3kΩ or lower.

 Make sure that the patient is relaxed prior to starting the test.
 You can monitor this by watching the EEG.
 Window in the top right hand corner of the recording window.
 A relaxed patient will typically show black EEG curves within a ±40 volt rejection setting.